Stanargy/real-time-web-1819/MyProject/README.md

 7. [To-do](#7-To-do)

 ## 1. Live Demo
-At this moment the live demo is unavailable.
+The live demo is unavailable at this moment.

 ## 2. Install
 To install this project clone the repository to the local storage on your device.
 Make sure node.js is installed and open a CLI.
 Go to the folder which locates the cloned repository and use the command: "npm install".
 To start a local development service use the command: "npm run dev".